International Virtual Observatory Alliance

-The International Virtual Observatory Alliance or IVOA is a worldwide scientific organisation formed in June 2002.
+The International Virtual Observatory Alliance (IVOA) is a worldwide scientific organisation formed in June 2002.
 Its mission is to facilitate international coordination and collaboration necessary for enabling global and integrated access to data gathered by astronomical observatories.
-An information system allowing such an access is called a Virtual Observatory.
+An information system allowing such an access is called a virtual observatory.
 The main task of the organisation so far has focused on defining standards to ensure interoperability of the different virtual observatory projects already existing or in development.